achongco/Time-Game/README.md

 ABOUT:

-  The following is an organized compliation of all the scripts I directly worked on for this project along with its final build.
+  The following is an organized compliation of all the scripts and documentation I directly worked on for this project along with its final build.